-- Standard error gives you a measure of how good your data is because it tells you how reliably a single measurement will estimate the "true" value. - In our experiment, it says that one measurement consisting of 100 randomly sampled students will on average be wrong by 5% of the experiment mean value. - This is OK, but it really isn't very useful.
-We don't want to know how wrong the experiment will be. - We want to know how confident we can be that the experimental data reflects the "true" value, and by how much.
+- Standard error gives you a measure of how good your data is because it tells you how reliably a single measurement will estimate the "true" value. - In our experiment, it says that one measurement consisting of 100 randomly sampled students will on average be wrong by 5% of the experiment mean value. - This is OK, but it isn't very useful.
+We don't want to know how wrong the experiment will be. - We want to know how confident we can be that the experimental data reflects the "true" value, and by how much. - For this, we can take advantage of the properties of Gaussian distributions to help us.